Continue with Facebook

 You should talk to your doctor if you notice that you’re also making significantly more or less urine, you have swelling in your feet or legs, or you’re feeling more nauseous than usual.
 They may run some tests to check your kidney function.

-If you’re experiencing chest pain or any other signs of blood clots, seek medical attention immediately.
+If you experience chest pain or any other signs of a blood clot, seek medical attention immediately.
 Studies show that blood clots are the most common cause of death in people with PNH.

 We'd love to hear from you!
 Please share your name and email to post and read comments.